Noble County License Hearing Guide

 Possible Outcomes

-• What You Can Drive For: A hardship license typically restricts you to driving only for approved purposes, such as commuting to and from work, attending classes, or traveling to medical appointments.
+• What You Can Drive For: A restricted license typically allows you to drive only for employment, education, medical appointments, or court-ordered treatment.

 Getting Your License Back